aagontuk/cheatsheets/git_and_github.md

 **Creating a remote repository:** Now I have to create a repository in GitHub which will be the remote repository for my local repository.
 My local repository will be synced in this remote repository.
 Repositories can be public or private.

 I am creating a repository named *cheatsheets* in GitHub.
 The repository URL of github are in this form *github.com/USERNAME/REPOSITORYNAME.git*.
 So my newly created repository's URL will be: https://github.com/rashfaqur/cheatsheets.git.
 For SSH it will be *git@github:USERNAME/REPOSITORYNAME.git*.
 In my case it is *git@github.com:rashfaqur/cheatsheets.git*
+*Note:* If you want to use SSH you have to use SSH type URL for SSH to work.

 **Adding remote repository into local repository:** Now I have to add my remote repository URL / address using `git remote add URL_ALIAS URL` command, so that my local repository can know my remote repository.
 Were URL is my remote repository's URL and URL_ALIAS is a sudo name for remote repository URL so that I don't have to type URL in future.
 URL_ALIAS can be any name.
 Commonly  *origin* is used.
 I am using *origin* & SSH URL.